-If an athlete has any symptoms of a concussion (e.g. headache, feeling sick to his/her stomach) that come back either with activity, or later that day, he/she should stop the activity immediately and rest until symptoms resolve, for a minimum of 24 hours.
-The athlete should be seen by a doctor and cleared before starting the six step protocol again.
-This protocol must be individualized to the athletes, their injuries, and their respective sports.
+If an athlete has any symptoms of a concussion (e.g. headache, feeling sick to his/her stomach) that come back either with activity, or later that day, he/she should

-7. Emergencies
+8. Emergencies

-7.1 In any school emergency, the principal shall follow the School Division Emergency Response Plan and take whatever immediate action appears to be reasonable and necessary to ensure the safety of students, employees or visitors to the school.
+In any school emergency, the principal shall follow the School Division Emergency Response Plan and take whatever immediate action appears to be reasonable and necessary to ensure the safety of students, employees or visitors to the school.

-8. Hospital Emergency Treatment

-- 8.1 When a student is taken to hospital for treatment of illness or injury or aggressive behavior, the following conditions are to apply: - 8.1.1 Attempts are made to notify the parent or guardian. - 8.1.2 If the parent or guardian cannot be contacted, the hospital is to be advised accordingly. - 8.1.3 In the absence of the parent or guardian, hospital procedures for consent and treatment are to be followed. - 8.1.4 The Emergency Response Plan has a sample letter (LINK) to parents and protocol to follow when aggressive behavior is exhibited. - 8.2 If an ambulance is required, it is to be called and the expense is the responsibility of the Division.
+- 9. Hospital Emergency Treatment - 9.1 When a student is taken to hospital for treatment of illness or injury or aggressive behavior, the following conditions are to apply: - 9.1.1 Attempts are made to notify the parent or guardian. - 9.1.2 If the parent or guardian cannot be contacted, the hospital is to be advised accordingly. - 9.1.3 In the absence of the parent or guardian, hospital procedures for consent and treatment are to be followed. - 9.1.4 The Emergency Response Plan has a sample letter (LINK) to parents and protocol to follow when aggressive behavior is exhibited. - 9.2 If an ambulance is required, it is to be called and the expense is the responsibility of the Division. - 10.
+First Aid - 10.1 The principal shall ensure that a supply of first aid materials is available in the school and stored in a location known to all members of the staff. - 10.2 The principal shall ensure that at least one member of the staff has current certification and training in first aid and Cardio Pulmonary Resuscitation and AED deployment. - 10.3 The principal shall ensure that WHMIS (Workplace Hazardous Materials Information System) manuals are current and staff member in-service and materials meet the requirements of The Occupational Health and Safety Act and Regulations of the Act, 1996. - 11.
+Bus Loading - 11.1 The principal shall establish procedures and arrange for supervision of bus loading and unloading at the school. - 11.2 If alterations to existing bus or parking signage is required at any time, the principal shall contact the Superintendent of Facilities.

-9. First Aid

-- 9.1 The principal shall ensure that a supply of first aid materials is available in the school and stored in a location known to all members of the staff. - 9.2 The principal shall ensure that at least one member of the staff has current certification and training in first aid and Cardio Pulmonary Resuscitation and AED deployment. - 9.3 The principal shall ensure that WHMIS (Workplace Hazardous Materials Information System) manuals are current and staff member in-service and materials meet the requirements of The Occupational Health and Safety Act and Regulations of the Act, 1996.